AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **3. Editing Timeline Elements**

-Drag and drop [timeline elements](Elements) to change their position on the timeline.
+Drag and drop [timeline elements](Elements) to change their positions on the timeline.
 To change the duration and progress of an element, use duration thumbs on its sides and the slider on the progress bar.

-Also, you can draw new connectors with the help of connector thumbs on the sides of elements.
+Also, you can draw new connectors with the help of connector thumbs on the sides of tasks.
 To remove a connector, select it and press *Delete* in Windows or *Cmd-Backspace* in Mac.

 Events triggered: